 A few owners rave about the attachments and tools that come with the Miele Complete C2 Hard Floor Vacuum.
 They seem to be functional and useful, and operators report being able to reach into tight corners with ease.

 Attachments that come with the vacuum include a crevice tool, dusting brush, and upholstery tool.
 The onboard tool storage makes it easy to access the right tool for the job at hand.

 The Twister floor brush is extremely flexible and rotates a full 180°, allowing almost fluid functionality when in use.
 To add to the versatility of the system, the vacuum’s handle is made of durable but lightweight stainless steel and is telescopic.
 This allows the vac to reach far under furniture and to capture debris from the floor to the ceiling.

 There are replacement bags available for purchase, in various quantities and types.
-A HEPA filter is available for the Miele Complete C2 Hard Floor Vacuum, though it doesn’t come as a standard option.
+A HEPA filter is available for this Miele Hard Floor Vacuum, though it doesn’t come as a standard option.

 The power switch and the cord rewind button are located on the canister body and can be operated by a foot tap.
 Being able to automatically draw the cord back into the vac when the job is complete is convenient and makes the long power cord much more manageable.

 Best Robot Vacuum: Pure Clean Robot Vacuum PUCRC25

 - Style: Robot / Cordless

 - The Good: HEPA filter, Low profile, Price, Quiet operation